Man faces daily fines for large ‘Trump Won’ and ‘Let’s Go Brandon’ banners outside his home - NewsBreak

 Marvin Peavy, of Seagrove Beach, has hung two, almost three-story-tall Trump banners on his house, stating “Trump Won” and “Let’s Go Brandon.”

 One banner asserts the falsehood that Donald Trump won the 2020 presidential election, a conspiracy theory put forward by hardline and far-right supporters.
-The other banner is a coded expletive aimed at President Joe Biden .‘Let’s go Brandon’ a no go at local high school
+The other banner is a coded expletive aimed at President Joe Biden .Doctors react to Tennessee’s COVID-19 laws passed in the middle of the night

 Walton County Code Enforcement is now fining him for each day he displays the banners, which he said violates his right to free speech.